NEELINISAR/Hi/RUN_COMMAND-Intent.md

 Define the `RUN_COMMAND` intent sender code.

-If your app wants to receive termux session command results, then put the pending intent for your app like for an [IntentService](https://developer.android.com/reference/android/app/IntentService) in the `RUN_COMMAND_SERVICE.EXTRA_PENDING_INTENT` extra.
+If your app wants to receive termux command results, then put the pending intent for your app like for an [IntentService](https://developer.android.com/reference/android/app/IntentService) in the `RUN_COMMAND_SERVICE.EXTRA_PENDING_INTENT` extra.

 ```java